kevinmiles/jabra-node-sdk/nodesdk/README.md

 - [License](https://github.com/gnaudio/jabra-node-sdk/blob/master/LICENSE.md)
 - [FAQ](https://github.com/gnaudio/jabra-node-sdk/blob/master/FAQ.md)

 **Warning: ALL software released here is in BETA.
 All software can be considered unstable, possibly untested and might be updated at any time.
 In addition, this documentation is not fully updated.
 Use at your own risk.
-If you want to use something stable, please await completion of our development and Q/A process OR consider using our previous ["jabra" npm](https://www.npmjs.com/package/jabra) package (util it will be deprecated at a later stage).**
+If you want to use something stable, please await completion of our development and Q/A process OR consider using our previous ["jabra" npm](https://www.npmjs.com/package/jabra) package (until it will be deprecated at a later stage).**

 ## Pre-requisite
-1. Node.js v8.x or later && `node-gyp`.
+1. Node.js v8.x or later & `node-gyp`.
 2. **On MacOS:** `xcode` & `python 2.7`.
 By default, Python is installed on macOS but make sure correct version(2.7.x) is installed.
 Install Xcode from App store or download it from [here](https://developer.apple.com/xcode/download/).
 3. **On Windows:** `Visual C++ Build Tools` & `Python 2.7`.
 You can install all of these using command `npm install --global --production --add-python-to-path windows-build-tools`.
 To know more about this tool, see [this link.](https://github.com/felixrieseberg/windows-build-tools)
 4. **On Linux:** `build-essential` package for C++ compilation &  & `Python 2.7`.